NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 - Create a plot of LiDAR 95th percentile value vs *insitu* max height.
 Or Lidar 95th percentile vs *insitu* 95th percentile.

+## Plot.ly Interactive Plotting

+## create plotly map

+Plot.ly is a free to use, online interactive data viz site.
+If you have the plot.ly library installed, you can quickly export a ggplot graphic into plot.ly!
+(NOTE: it also works for python matplotlib)!!
+To use plotly, you need to setup an account.

+library(plotly)
+set_credentials_file("yourUserName", "yourKey")
+p <- plotly(username="yourUserName", key="yourKey")

+py <- plotly()
+py$ggplotly()

+Check out the results!
+<iframe width="460" height="293" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~leahawasser/24/neon-lidar-chm-derived-vs-measured-tree-height/"></iframe>